eiiijiiiy/sobss/README.md

 ```
 Yijie Wu, Fan Xue*, Maosu Li, and Sou-Han Chen
-A novel Building Section Skeleton for compact 3D reconstruction from point clouds: A study of high-density urban scenes (Under review)
+A novel Building Section Skeleton for compact 3D reconstruction from point clouds: A study of high-density urban scenes (In press)
 ```
 # How to use
 ## Stage 1